Canada surpasses US vaccination rate as country prepares to reopen its borders

 Vaccine Hunters Canada said it uses the IT and social media skills of about 100 volunteers to connect Canadians with vaccines.

 "I think our real niche was hope, if I could put it that way," Young said.
 "There wasn't much hope in terms of the constant lockdowns, increase in cases, closed down schools.
-So to me Vaccine Hunters represented hope and the niche that it filled is that it connected all the provinces with its rollout strategies so we had a consolidated platform for Canadians nationwide."
+So to me Vaccine Hunters represented hope and the niche that it filled is that it connected all the provinces with its rollout strategies so we had a consolidated platform for Canadians nationwide."<

-While the federal government procured and paid for vaccine doses, administering the vaccines was done by individual provinces and territories.

-One night a few weeks ago, Young recalled, a vaccine clinic in a Toronto suburb reached out to the organization at 1 a.m. to tell them there were a few dozen vaccine doses leftover.